-The arts contribute significantly both to the experience and to the interpretation of human life.
-Creativity and aesthetic response span the boundaries among intellectual ideas, the imagination, and actual design.
+The arts contribute significantly both to the experience and the interpretation of human life.
+Creativity and aesthetic response criss-cross the boundaries among intellectual ideas, the imagination, and actual design.
 Moreover, the arts are always intimately linked with the material culture of a society - its modes of production and design - as well as with its values and ideas.
-Thus, the arts can be studied and experienced in a variety of ways: not only as "high culture" for an elite, but also as a means of tracing the history and ideas of particular societies; or as an active process of creative design and experiencing works of art are woven into many other human cultural and creative activities.
-Therefore, the arts have an important role to play in broadening both aesthetic and intellectual sensibilities.
+Thus, the arts can be studied and experienced in a variety of ways: as "high culture," as a means of tracing the history and ideas of particular societies, and as an active process of creative design and expression in many different physical forms.
+The metaphorical and intuitive thought processes that are essential to making and experiencing works of art are woven into many other human cultural and creative activities.
+Thus, the arts have an important role to play in broadening our aesthetic and intellectual sensibilities.
 Most artistic media include a highly public dimension - concerts, exhibitions, performances, publications, public installations, and the built environment - in which the creative works of artists, designers, and their collaborators are accepted or contested as meaningful elements of the larger social fabric.
-A guided exposure to the arts can provide a valuable framework for continued participation in and appreciation of them beyond college.
+A guided exposure to the arts can provide a valuable framework for continued appreciation of, and participation in, the arts beyond college.

-A ll of the following courses are approved for the University Core Curriculum Area 6.
+All of the following courses are approved for the Curriculum for Liberal Education for Area 6.
 Courses marked with an asterisk are also listed in Area 2; remember that they CANNOT be used to count for BOTH Area 2 and Area 6 for an individual student.
 College of Science majors must choose one 3 credit hour course.
 Most majors in the College of Liberal Arts and Human Sciences must choose one 3 credit hour course.

+'''

-Agriculture and Life Sciences: ALS 1004 Agriculture, The Arts, and Society
+Agriculture and Life Sciences:

+ALS 1004 Agriculture, The Arts, and Society (1 cr.)

 Apparel, Housing, and Resource Management:

-AHRM 2254 Idea Development and Creativity in Apparel Design (3 cr.)
+AHRM 2254 Idea Development and Creativity in Apparel

+Design (3 cr.)

 Architecture:

-ARCH 1015 Foundation Design Laboratory (3 cr.) (for ARCH majors only)
+ARCH 1015 Foundation Design Laboratory (3 cr.)

+(for ARCH majors only)

 ARCH 3115 History of Architecture I (3 cr.)

 ARCH 3116 History of Architecture II (3 cr.)

 Art and Art History:

-- ART 1004 Experiencing the Visual Arts (1 cr.) - ART 1114 Living with Art and Design (3 cr.) - ART 2385 Survey of the History of Western Art I (3 cr.) - ART 2386 Survey of the History of Western Art II (3 cr.) - ART 3084 Greek Arts and Architecture (3 cr.)
-(Pre: ART 2385) - ART 3184 Roman Art and Architecture (3 cr.)
-(Pre: ART 2385) - ART 3284 Medieval Art and Architecture (3 cr.)
-(Pre: ART 2385) - ART 3384 Italian Renaissance Art and Architecture (3 cr.)
-(WI) (Pre: ART 2386)
+ART 1004 Experiencing the Visual Arts (1 cr.)

+ART 1114 Living with Art and Design (3 cr.)

+ART 2385 Survey of the History of Western Art I (3 cr.)

+ART 2386 Survey of the History of Western Art II (3 cr.)

+ART 3084 Greek Arts and Architecture (3 cr.)
+(Pre: ART 2385)

+ART 3184 Roman Art and Architecture (3 cr.)
+(Pre: ART 2385)

+ART 3284 Medieval Art and Architecture (3 cr.)
+(Pre: ART 2385)

+ART 3384 Italian Renaissance Art and Architecture (3 cr.)
+(WI)

+(Pre: ART 2386)

+ART 3484 Baroque and Rococo Art and Architecture (3 cr.)

+(Pre: ART 2386)

+ART 3584 Nineteenth Century Art: Neo-classicism to Post-

+'''